 Search engines allow users to search the internet for content using keywords.
-Although dominated by a few, there are several search engines that people can use.
-When a user enters a keyword or key phrase into a search engine, a search engine results page (SERP) is returned, ranking the found pages in order of their relevance.
+Although the market is dominated by a few, there are many search engines that people can use.
+When a user enters a query into a search engine, a search engine results page (SERP) is returned, ranking the found pages in order of their relevance.
 How this ranking is done differs across search engines.

 Search engines often change their algorithms (the programs that rank the results) to improve user experience.
 They aim to understand how users search and give them the best answer to their query.
 This means giving priority to the highest quality and most relevant pages.

 Search engines use programs, often referred to as spiders, robots or crawlers, to search the internet.
 These programs are used by search engines to build an index of the internet.
 However, although most search engines will provide tips on how to improve your page ranking, the exact algorithms used are well guarded and change frequently to avoid misuse.
 But by following search engine optimisation (SEO) best practice you can ensure that your website is well indexed and remains high in the rankings.

 Different search engines

 Different search engines use different methods to rank websites.
 Understanding these methods will help you understand the SEO strategies outlined in this guide.